Promise Constraint Satisfaction: Algebraic Structure and a Symmetric Boolean Dichotomy: Promise Constraint Satisfaction Problems

 \subsection{Decoding}

-As mentioned in the introduction, one formulation of the Algebraic Dichotomy Conjecture is that for any finite set of finite (traditional) relations $\Gamma$, the decision problem on the satisfiability of CSPs with clauses from $\Gamma$ is in $\mathsf P$ if and only if $\Gamma$ a weak near-unanimity operator.
-In the case of Promise-CSPs, the picture is known to be not as clean.
-For example, \cite{AGH-focs14, BrakensiekGuruswami:2016} both study NP-hard PCSPs in which some of the weak polymorphisms depend non-trivially on multiple coordinates.
-In both of those works, the weak polymorphisms depend on a \textit{bounded} number of coordinates, either literally or after correcting some noise.
-By utilizing these weak polymorphisms as gadgets in a suitable probabilistically checkable proof, such as Label Cover, hardness was obtained.
+As mentioned in the introduction, one formulation of the Algebraic {CSP} Dichotomy {Theorem} is that for any finite set of finite (traditional) relations $\Gamma$, the decision problem on the satisfiability of CSPs with clauses from $\Gamma$ is in $\mathsf P$ if and only if $\Gamma$ a weak near-unanimity operator.
+In the case of Promise CSPs, the picture is known to be not as clean.
+For example, \cite{DBLP:journals/siamcomp/AustrinGH17, BrakensiekGuruswami:2016} both study \textsf{NP}-hard PCSPs in which some of the polymorphisms depend non-trivially on multiple coordinates.
+In both of those works, the polymorphisms depend on a \textit{bounded} number of coordinates, either literally or after correcting some noise.
+By utilizing these polymorphisms as gadgets in a suitable probabilistically checkable proof, such as Label Cover, hardness was obtained.

-In \cite{BrakensiekGuruswami:2016}, we approached understanding these weak polymorphisms of NP-hard PCSPs using a \textit{robust decoding} framework which identified influential coordinates in these weak polymorphism in a manner amenable to Label Cover.
+In \cite{BrakensiekGuruswami:2016}, we approached understanding these polymorphisms of NP-hard PCSPs using a \textit{robust decoding} framework which identified influential coordinates in these polymorphism in a manner amenable to Label Cover.
 In this paper, to identify influential coordinates we will use the concept of a \textit{$C$-fixing junta}.